xrdocs/application-hosting/_blogs/2016-07-12-building-an-ios-xrv-linux-kernel-vagrant-virtualbox.md

 *  Network and System Automation can be accomplished using shell scripts, puppet,chef, Ansible etc.

-*  Customers can tap into telemetry that provides improved visibility into a network at a far granular level and less invasive process than SNMP.
+*  Customers can tap into telemetry that provides improved visibility into a network at a far granular level and through a less invasive process than SNMP.

 *  XR configuration itself can be automated using Model Driven APIs with native, common and OpenConfig  YANG models supported.